Orange Marmalade with Peel

 • In the meantime, sterilize the jars.
 I chose to put them in the oven at 320°F static, including the lids, for 25 minutes; otherwise, you can use other methods you prefer.

-• Always check the density by sliding a small amount of marmalade from one side to the other on a saucer to check its doneness.
+• Always check the density by sliding a small amount of marmalade from one side to the other on the saucer to verify cooking.

 Advice

-I recommend also making lemon marmalade: here is the recipe.
+I suggest also preparing lemon marmalade: here’s the recipe.

 https://blog.giallozafferano.it/vaipinacucina/marmellata-di-limoni-ricetta-semplice/